mokeyish/gitlab-svgs/README.md

 ## Adding something

-If you add something in `master` automatically all the steps will be done for previewiing the icons.
+If you add something in `master` automatically all the steps will be done for previewing the icons.

 To add new icons, simply place them in the sprite_icons folder, afterwards run the `yarn run svg` command.